-IV.
-Instability, Local Conflict, and Nuclear Weapons
+V. Instability, Local Conflict, and Nuclear Weapons

 The Middle East, the Persian Gulf, and South Asia are usually considered distinct regions.
 However, a broader network of national tensions overlays the Persian Gulf region.
-Five of the world's nuclear-capable countries have borders within 1600 miles of the Straits of Hormuz.6 In all cases, the missile range is long enough to make a nuclear aggression in the Persian Gulf region a technically feasible option (see Table 7).
+Five of the world's nuclear-capable countries have borders within 1600 miles of the Straits of Hormuz.8 In all cases, existing missile range capability makes nuclear aggression in the Persian Gulf region a technically feasible option (see Table 7).
 The other two nuclear capable regions, the United States and the European Community, are both major importers of Persian Gulf oil.

 Figure 2 shows countries with nuclear warheads and their oil production.
 The apparent association is spurious, in the sense that crude oil production does not cause nuclear capability.
-There are at least seven sets of national rivalries that have involved nuclear-capable countries.7 The simplest interpretation of the Figure is that most of the conflicts associated with nuclear-capable countries have the potential of affecting the Persian Gulf.
+There are at least seven sets of national rivalries that have involved nuclear-capable countries.9 The simplest interpretation of the Figure is that most of the conflicts associated with nuclear-capable countries have the potential of affecting the Persian Gulf.

 Pakistan, though not a major oil producer, borders the Gulf of Oman and the Indian Ocean.
-A nuclear conflict involving India and Pakistan would probably impact Gulf shipping and perhaps production.
+A nuclear conflict involving India and Pakistan would probably impact Persian Gulf shipping and perhaps production.
+A Pakistan strategy might potentially involve the threat of